 Best Low Action Acoustic Guitars

-Washburn Woodline WLO10SCE Review
+Washburn Woodbine WLO10SCE Review

-The WLO10SCE is part of the fantastic Woodline series, which is Washburns mid-tier guitar – as they put it “a mix of elegance, musicality and affordability”.
+The WLO10SCE is part of the fantastic Woodbine series, which is Washburns mid-tier guitar – as they put it “a mix of elegance, musicality and affordability”.
 That being said, you do get a lot for your money.

 Check out the Washburn WLO10SCE at Amazon.